 In the autumn semester of 2021, students and teachers at the ZHAW’s Institute of Translation and Interpreting were faced with a new challenge – teaching occurred on-site, but access to the physical classrooms was restricted for some due to COVID-certification requirements or individual health concerns.
 It was necessary to enable all students to continue following their studies – but how can this be done without compromising the quality of teaching and learning for all students?
 Would offering a live-stream for lectures and seminars actually work?
-Morgan Kavanagh and Paul Kelly embarked on a pilot project to offer their first semester grammar course in the BA in Applied Languages through a variety of channels – on-site, online with live-stream and through pre-recorded lectures.
+Morgan Kavanagh and Paul Kelly embarked on a pilot project to offer their first semester grammar course in the BA in Multilingual Communication through a variety of channels – on-site, online with live-stream and through pre-recorded lectures.
 At the end of it, they asked students about their experiences in this hybrid mode.
 Did the extended offering help the students with their learning, or did it undermine the building of a learning community?
 Why did students choose to follow online or on-site?
 What were the advantages and disadvantages of each setting?

 The course that we chose for our pilot was a first semester analytical grammar course.
 Students attended a traditional lecture, where they received input on the analytical framework of grammar, and accompanying seminars, where they applied this framework to language analysis.
 The course had already been developed and implemented as a blended learning course, with lots of asynchronous online practice each week.
 Over the past two years, I had also made videos of the lectures for the online semesters.
-Due to this lecture/seminar format, and considering the resources already available, this course seemed to be a good candidate for a hybrid* classroom pilot in the BA in Applied Languages.
+Due to this lecture/seminar format, and considering the resources already available, this course seemed to be a good candidate for a hybrid* classroom pilot in the BA in Multilingual Communication programme.
 Nevertheless, we set forth on this venture with some trepidation.

 One of the things that I was concerned about was whether I was able to cognitively manage two separate groups at once.
 In the lectures, I decided to tell the students from the start that the online group would be just watching the lesson and would not be able to actively participate.
 I was convinced that, both technically and cognitively, I would otherwise have had trouble answering questions from the online group and the group attending in person at the same time.
 I would certainly have struggled with asking the on-site group to talk with a partner and putting the online groups into breakout groups, all while monitoring and participating in a chat stream.